gigaj0ule/system42/README.md

 - sketch.ino, which contains your "main" function
 - sketch.hpp, which is your project header file

-Clone "demo" folder into "myproject" (or whatever), then write your MCU code!
+Clone "demo" folder into "projects/myproject" (or whatever), then write your MCU code!

 ### Sketch.ino